Cymulate named a Customers' Choice in 2025 Gartner® Peer Insights™

 The CSPM ecosystem has expanded.
 Organizations now choose between native tools, third-party platforms, and open-source options.

-When evaluating options, it’s important to consider deployment simplicity, rule coverage, integration capabilities and whether the CSPM fits into a broader cloud security strategy.
+When evaluating options, it’s important to look at deployment simplicity, rule coverage, integration capabilities and whether the CSPM fits into a broader cloud security strategy.

 A strong CSPM tool fits into the broader security ecosystem through integrations that streamline detection, investigation and remediation.